simon-frankau/dirac/README.md

 (I had disassembled a working CP/M image myself, but this comes with comments and produces the same results so... why not?)

-images/appleiicpm.dsk is taken from http://schorn.ch/cpm/zip/cpm2.zip,
-as a relatively arbitrary easy-to-reverse-engineer disk image.
+I previously used images/appleiicpm.dsk, which is taken from http://schorn.ch/cpm/zip/cpm2.zip, as a relatively arbitrary easy-to-reverse-engineer disk image.
+I've switched to building my own disk images.

 What do I need?
 ---------------